uwol/computational-economy/README.md

 Build process
 -------------

 * The build process is based on Maven (version 3 or higher).
-Building requires a JDK 8.
+Building requires JDK 11.
 * To build, run:

 ```